 Multiple Sclerosis specialized nurses are wonderful resources.
 If you receive care at an MS Center, chances are you have already gotten to know the nurses.
 What some people don’t realize is that you also have a team of MS nurses through the pharmaceutical company that manufactures your disease modifying treatment (DMT).
 As a provider, I encourage all of my patients to take advantage of this resource.
 And as someone living with MS, I have often turned to them for care and advice.

 In order to highlight the excellent work that these MS Nurses do, I spoke with Denise Chicoine, who works as a nurse at Genzyme’s One to One Program.
 Denise has been a nurse for nearly 30 years, working in a variety of settings.
-She is also passionate about education, and particularly enjoys working one-on-one with her patients and their families so that they can better understand and manage their health.
-Her interest in multiple sclerosis first began while she was working as a home health nurse, where she cared for a lot of people with MS.
+She is also passionate about education and particularly enjoys working one-on-one with her patients and their families so that they can better understand and manage their health.
+Her interest in multiple sclerosis first began while she was working as a home health nurse, where she cared for a lot of people with MS. Being on top of patient care is essential in this area, that is why the utilization of EMS care patient report software and other types similar to it, can be a massive support in ensuring patients are getting the care they need in a professional manner whilst dealing with their MS.

-All of the nurses on the other end of the phone are certified, or in the process of becoming certified, as MS nurses.
+All of the nurses on the other end of the phone are certified (perhaps with the CNA School of Certification) or in the process of becoming certified, as MS nurses.
 This means that they must have a minimum of two years experience in MS and have passed a national certification exam.
 They are available to answer questions about MS, MS treatments, how to manage the cost of treatment, and they can help connect you with community resources.
 They make house calls as well!
 For patients on injectable medications, your MS nurse will not only be there for your first injection, but can revisit you if you are having frequent injection-site reactions, and will offer to do refresher training as needed.
 “We are on the front lines, and work hard everyday to improve the lives of our patients,” Denise stated.

 To speak with an MS Nurse, you can contact your pharmaceutical company’s patient support program.
 Below I’ve listed contact information for these programs: